 The Chairman of Public Justice, Arthur Bryant, warns that, with hunting season starting, owners of defective Remington rifles needs to stop using them or get them fixed; class action stalled on appeal.
 See the articles below (and earlier updates) for specifics on models and retrofitting the rifles.
+Few Remington rifles have been fixed three years after settlement

 - An agreement to replace millions of allegedly defective triggers is on hold pending an appeal.